 Upon becoming a member of the Fontbonne community, students are highly encouraged to join various student organizations.
 Student organizations related to professional associations, community service needs, and social/recreational activities form a strong and integral part of the students' total university experience.
-Student participation in cocurricular involvement opportunities can increase leadership and teamwork skills, interpersonal communication, problem-solving, and decision-making abilities, thus contributing to personal growth and professional appeal.
-Any student or students interested in receiving more information or wanting to form a new student organization may contact the Associate Vice President for Student Affairs.
+Student participation in co-curricular involvement opportunities can increase leadership and teamwork skills, interpersonal communication, problem-solving, and decision-making abilities, thus contributing to personal growth and professional appeal.
+Any student or students interested in receiving more information or wanting to form a new student organization may contact the Sr. Director of Leadership and Community Engagement.